learn-co-students/module-1-code-challenge-round-1-seattle-ds-career-051319-dsc-module-1-assessment-1562691756/README.md

 2) Finishing : 1, Heading Accuracy :  8, ShortPassing : 5

 Assume all the remaining stats are the same for both players.
-By how much can we expect the Release Clause of each player to be different. </b>
+By how much can we expect the Release Clause of each player to be different.
+Explain how you obtained your calculation. </b>

 // answer here //